 Weekly Schedule & Activities

-You will teach different subjects, including English to the monks, both young and old, for about 2 to 3 hours every day.
+You will teach different subjects from Monday to Friday, including English to the monks, both young and old, for about 2 to 3 hours every day.
 Apart from this activity, you are free to also take part in other activities such as kitchen gardening or at the library etc.

 Mandatory Volunteer Requirements